Example Development

 === you can use following command to build it.

-parameter can tell the extension build the freestanding example after convertion.
+--build parameter can tell the extension build the freestanding example after convertion.
+It only works with explicit board or core_id.

 Technically, the freestanding example generated by the above command can support any board.